 Dani Arribas-Bel is interested in computers, cities, and data.
-He is a senior lecturer (Associate Professor) in Geographic Data Science at the Department of Geography and Planning of the University of Liverpool, where he is a member of the Geographic Data Science Lab.
+He is Professor in Geographic Data Science at the Department of Geography and Planning of the University of Liverpool, where he is a member of the Geographic Data Science Lab.
 He is the Deputy Programme Director for Urban Analytics at The Alan Turing Institute, where he is also an ESRC Fellow.
-Prior to his appointment in 2018, Dani was lecturer in Geographic Data Science at the University of Liverpool, lecturer in Human Geography at the University of Birmingham, postdoctoral researcher at the VU University in Amsterdam, postdoctoral research associate at Arizona State University’s GeoDa Center for Geospatial Analysis and Computation, and PhD student at Universidad de Zaragoza.
+Prior to his appointment in 2022, Dani was Lecturer and Senior Lecturer in Geographic Data Science at the University of Liverpool, lecturer in Human Geography at the University of Birmingham (UK), postdoctoral researcher at the VU University in Amsterdam (Netherlands), postdoctoral research associate at Arizona State University’s GeoDa Center for Geospatial Analysis and Computation (US), and PhD student at Universidad de Zaragoza (Spain).

 Dani's research combines modern computation and new forms of data to understand cities.
-His substantive interests focus on the spatial dimensions of cities and how urban activites unfold over space and time, his quantitative and methodological mindset has instigated an interest in spatial modelling, machine learning and scientific computing.
-When the recent data revolution became apparent, Dani jumped in to combine substantive interest in cities with methodological expertise and tackle the challenge of integrating new data in the analysis toolkit.
-He has published more than 40 articles in journals such as PLoS ONE, Demography, the Annals of the American Association of Geographers, or Environment and Planning (A/B/C).
-Integral to his academic profile is a profound commitment to open science and interdisciplinary collaboration.
+His substantive interests focus on the spatial dimensions of cities and how urban activites unfold over space and time.
+Methodologically, he is at the forefront of efforts arguing for tighter integration between geography and data science, and works to leverage recent technologies that generate new data such as high-resolution satellite imagery or data derived from digital footprints.
+He has published more than 50 articles in journals such as PLoS ONE, Demography, the Annals of the American Association of Geographers, or Environment and Planning (A/B/C).
+He is profoundly committed to open science and interdisciplinary collaboration.
 Dani has been a member of the development team of PySAL, the Python library for spatial analysis, since its first release in 2009; has created the Python library contextily, which enables access to web tiles; and has participated as mentor in three Google Summer of Code programmes.
 Together with Serge Rey and Levi Wolf, he is currently writing a book on Geographic Data Science in Python.